Cayetano Valdés y Flores: French Revolutionary and Napoleonic Wars

 In 1797 Valdés was in command of the ship of the line Infante don Pelayo at the Battle of Cape St. Vincent when a British fleet under Sir John Jervis defeated the Spanish.
-During the battle, Valdés forced the ship of the line Nuestra Señora de la Santísima Trinidad, which had struck her colours, to raise them again before Infante don Pelayo led the ship away from the battle.
-For his actions, Valdés was promoted to captain (capitán de navío) and gained a reputation as a strong fighter.
+During the battle, Valdés came to the rescue of Nuestra Señora de la Santísima Trinidad, which had struck her colours.
+Due to the assistance provided by Infante don Pelayo and Don Pablo, Santísima Trinidad raised her colours again and left the battlefield along with the rest of the Spanish fleet.
+For his actions, Valdés was promoted to ship-of-the-line captain and gained a reputation as a strong fighter.

 Under the terms of the Third Treaty of San Ildefonso, Infante don Pelayo was given to the French Navy and Valdés was given command of the Neptuno, then stationed at Brest, France.
-In 1801 he conveyed the commander of Spanish forces in Hispaniola on a joint Franco-Spanish operation against the rebellious slaves in Haiti during the Haitian Revolution.
-After stopping in Havana he returned to Cadiz in 1802, where he was appointed brigadier de la Real Armada.
+In November 1801 he was part of the Spanish contingent of a French-led fleet which sailed from Europe to Spain to overthrow the regime of Toussaint Louverture in Saint-Domingue.
+After stopping in Havana he returned to Cádiz in 1802, where he was appointed brigadier de la Real Armada.

-In 1805, Valdés and the Neptuno were based in Cadiz as commodore of a squadron of ships, and so they were called on to fight when the French fleet attempted to make the open sea during the Trafalgar campaign.
+In 1805, Valdés and the Neptuno were based in Cádiz as commodore of a squadron of ships, and so they were called on to fight when the French fleet attempted to make the open sea during the Trafalgar campaign.
 On the 21 October the combined fleet was chased down and attacked at the Battle of Trafalgar.
 Valdés fought hard, his ship was leading the combined fleet and turned back into the melee behind him.
 Unfortunately the French ships accompanying the Neptuno under Admiral Dumanior did not turn back and so the isolated Neptuno was surrounded and suffered great damage.
 Valdés himself was seriously wounded and eventually lost consciousness and the disabled Neptuno was eventually forced to surrender.

 Although his ship was wrecked in the storm which followed the battle, Valdés and many of his shipmates survived, and thus he was in England when the Peninsular War broke out in Spain in 1808.
 Immediately released and returning home, Valdés enlisted in the land army.
 Leading one of the brigades of the Army of Galicia, under Joaquín Blake, Valdés participated at the Battle of Espinosa, where he was again seriously wounded.